-Today we sit down for a chat with mystery and romantic suspense author A.R.
-Kennedy.
-Learn more about AR and her books at her website.
+Today we sit down for a chat with thriller, mystery, and horror author Fallon Raynes.
+Learn more about her and her books at her website.

 When did you realize you wanted to write novels?